North Shore (09) 486 8900

 Is a cervical screening self-test right for me?

-Are you researching if self-testing is as effective as the regular smear test?
+Are you researching if self-testing is as effective as the previous cervical smear screening test?

 I have had the HPV vaccine; do I need cervical screening?